UmmItC/quickcv/README.md

 ## Credit

 I forked from [siduck/quickcv](https://github.com/siduck/quickcv) and continued the development since the original repository was inactive.

-I upgraded the dependencies, fixed some CSS issues, and added new features.
+### What I Did

+- Maintained and upgraded dependencies
+- Fixed some CSS issues
+- Added new features
+- Added a footer
+- Added a Certifications section
+- Redesigned the layout for better UI/UX and reduced spacing

 ## Development